Chart Color Schemes

 Mount Annan is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Mount Annan's population is around 19,482 as of Aug 2025.
-This reflects an increase from 19,040 people in the 2021 Census.
-The ABS estimated resident population was 19,504 by Jun 2024, with an additional 152 validated new addresses since the Census date.
-This results in a population density of 1,475 persons per square kilometer.
+Mount Annan's population was approximately 19,482 as of November 2025.
+This figure represents an increase of 442 people since the 2021 Census, which reported a population of 19,040.
+The change is inferred from ABS data showing an estimated resident population of 19,501 in June 2024 and an additional 153 validated new addresses since the Census date.
+This results in a population density ratio of 1,475 persons per square kilometer, higher than average national locations assessed by AreaSearch.
 Natural growth contributed approximately 64.7% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with 2021 as the base year are used.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends anticipate lower quartile growth, with an expected increase of 528 persons to 2041 based on latest numbers, reflecting a total increase of 2.8% over the 17 years.
+Future population trends suggest lower quartile growth, with the area expected to increase by 528 persons to 2041 based on latest numbers, reflecting a total increase of 2.8% over 17 years.

 Frequently Asked Questions - Population